 Definition

-A thermal pad is a pre-formed sheet of conductive, pliable material, usually silicone loaded with ceramic or other fillers, placed between a heat-producing component and its heatsink.
-Like thermal paste, its job is to displace insulating air from the contact interface, but a pad arrives at a fixed thickness and conforms under pressure rather than flowing like a grease.
+A thermal pad is a pre-formed sheet of thermally conductive, pliable material — usually silicone loaded with ceramic or other conductive fillers — placed between a heat-producing component and its heatsink.
+Like thermal paste, its job is to displace insulating air from the contact interface; unlike paste, a pad arrives at a fixed thickness and conforms under clamping pressure rather than flowing like a grease.
+That one difference decides everything about where each belongs.

 Pad versus paste